dldc-packages/erreur/deno_dist/README.md

 #### Transforms

-The `withTransform` method of an `ErreurDeclaration` allows you to create a clone of the declaration that take custom parameters and transform them into the data of the error.
+The `withTransform` method of an `ErreurType` allows you to create a clone of the declaration that take custom parameters and transform them into the data of the error.
 Note that the original declaration is not modified and both declarations can be used to create errors (they are the same "key").

 ```ts
 const MyError = Erreur.declare<{ message: string }>('MyError');